 The late Darwyn Cooke, whose evocative style recalled the greatest work of the master himself, picked some great Eisner stories for you…

-UPDATED 3/6/20: Will Eisner was born 103 years ago.
+UPDATED 3/6/22: Will Eisner was born 105 years ago.
 The late, great Darwyn Cooke discussed what he learned from Eisner’s work and gave us a list of essential stories back in 2014.
-Perfect time to present this again, in slightly altered form.
+In what’s become an annual tradition, we present this again, in slightly altered form.
 Enjoy. — Dan

 Darwyn Cooke famously followed in Eisner’s footsteps by bringing The Spirit to modern audiences at DC from 2006 to 2008.
 He had a lot to say about what it was that Eisner’s body of work taught him as a storyteller — and he’s included a list of tales that every fan should read.